Show your support and help fund the future of the Thomas Dixon Centre.

 Guide dogs and registered assistance dogs are welcome at Thomas Dixon Centre.

-Auslan interpretation
+Auslan interpretations

 Selected performances are signed by an Auslan interpreter and audio-described.
 Check individual performance pages for details.

-Relaxed performances
+Relaxed Performances

 Relaxed Performances have relaxed theatre rules to accommodate all audience members of various abilities, including autism spectrum disorder and other sensory needs as well as young families.